Yale Law School J.D., 2011

 - Amicus (friend of the court) counsel for appellant who lost a trial for medical expenses for a lung transplant.
 The Appellate opinion held that immigration status is irrelevant to a personal injury action not claiming damages for lost earnings or earnings capacity, and that immigration status is not relevant to credibility.

-Ryan lives in London, England with his wife and daughter.
+Ryan lives in London, England with his wife and two daughters.
 He has an astronomical number of frequent flyer miles.